We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • vision care and eyeglasses

 Additionally, Medigap premiums may be higher than those of Medicare Advantage.
+In 2024, the average monthly premium cost of a Medigap plan ranges from $50 to 300.

-Medicare Advantage plans, also known as Medicare Part C, are an alternative to original Medicare.
+Medicare Advantage plans, also known as Medicare Part C, are an alternative to Original Medicare.
 Private companies that Medicare approves can offer these plans.

-Sometimes called bundles, the plans have to provide all of the benefits of Medicare parts A and B, and they often also include coverage for prescription drugs.
-In addition, some Medicare Advantage plans provide extras that original Medicare does not offer, including vision, dental, and hearing benefits.
+Sometimes called bundles, the plans have to provide all of the benefits of Medicare Parts A and B, and they often also include coverage for prescription drugs.
+In addition, some Medicare Advantage plans provide extras that Original Medicare does not offer, including vision, dental, and hearing benefits.

 However, it is worth considering that Medicare Advantage offers less flexibility in the choice of healthcare providers, so a person must usually choose from within their plan’s network.
 Visiting healthcare providers outside of the network could result in higher costs.